fhswf/MLPro/README.md

 ## Development
-- Consequent object-oriented design and programming
+- Consequent object-oriented design and programming (OOD/OOP)
+- Quality assurance by test-driven development
+- Hosted and managed on GitHub
+- Agile CI/CD approach with automated test and deployment
 - Clean code paradigma
-- Test-driven development in GitHub (CI/CD concept)

 ## Project and Team